decyjphr-org/ghas-compliance/adrs/001-topic-based-policies.md

     topicsExcludesAll: ['mobileapplication-yes']
 ```

-## Consequences
+## Open Items
-How often do we load the policies?
+How often will the api to load policies be called?
-- For every webhook event
+- For every webhook event?
-    - how will the app scale if there are thousands of events?
+    - Will the app scale if there are thousands of events?
-        - what happens when there are thousands of events?
-            - the policy files will be loaded using the api and run into abuse limits
+        - Will the app run into abuse limits?
+            - Yes, but can we prevent it?
                 - probot app can handle abuse limits by backing off automatically
-            - the loading of policy files will run into rate limits if there are more than 15000 requests per hour
+        - Will the app run into rate limits
+            - Yes, if there are more than 15000 requests per hour
-        - what happens when there are 1000s of policy files?
+    - Will the app scale when there are 1000s of policy files?
-            - we only load the required policy file for a given repo for every webhook event
+        - Yes, we only load the required policy files not all the files
+    - Will this guarantee that the latest policies are loaded every time
+        - Yes
+    - how will be get the appropriate policies
+        - policy selector will be loaded every time
+        - filtered policy files will be loaded every time
+    - how will be get updates or new files?
+        - files will be loaded everytime
-            - we will load the policy selector file for every webhook event
+    - How will the app know when the policy file has changed?
+        - Not an issue since files will be loaded everytime

 - Once when the app is started
+    - Will the app scale if there are thousands of events?
+        - Yes, since the policy is only loaded once
+    - Will the app scale when there are 1000s of policy files?
+        - Yes, since the policy is only loaded once
+    - Will this guarantee that the latest policies are loaded every time
+        - No
     - how will be get the appropriate policies
         - all policies are stored in a singleton map
         - policy selector is stored as a singleton
+    - how will we get updates or new files?
+        - restart the app
+    - How will the app know when the policy file has changed?
+        - App will not know, there has to be a restart

+- Once when the app is loaded and whenever the policy files change
+    - Will the app scale if there are thousands of events?
+        - Yes, the policy file is loaded once and reloaded only when there is a change
+    - Will the app scale when there are 1000s of policy files?
+        - Yes, we only load the required policy files not all the files
+    - Will this guarantee that the latest policies are loaded every time
+        - No
+    - how will we get the appropriate policies
+        - all policies are stored in a singleton map
+        - policy selector is stored as a singleton
     - how will be get updates or new files?
         - restart the app
-- Once when the app is loaded and whenever the policy files change
+    - How will the app know when the policy file has changed?
+        - App will not know, there has to be a restart
   - How will the app know when the policy file has changed?
     - push event?
         - can the GHAS compliance listen to push events and ignore if it is not policy file changes?